 When I began dating my husband, he had just been promoted in his career and obviously excited to share that news with me so salaries came up quick.
 Well his salary I should say.
 I was working part-time at an hourly job, obtaining my Masters Degree, and working an externship for free.
 So my income covered my very cheap rent, Netflix, and a couple nights at the bar!
 My husband was farther along in his career before mine even got started so he has always been the breadwinner in this house.
 By significantly a lot more than me.
 Keep in mind, I was a social worker for part of our relationship.
 Like a 30K a year social worker.

 How We Split the Bills

 It is common for people to split everything 50/50.
 But that just can’t work with us as our salaries aren’t even in the same ballpark.
 I’d ultimately be saving 0% of my income if I contributed to 50% of the bills, so we do what works for us.
 And by that I mean we combine nothing.
 Gasssppppp!

 Jay, the husband, and I have a very clear understanding of who pays for what in our relationship and what do ya know?
 We’ve never had a money fight!
 Up until recently, we didn’t even have access to each others accounts.
 More on that later.

 Jay honestly covers every large expense, including rent, internet, dinners out, vacations, taxes, etc. While I cover my car insurance, renters insurance, my cell phone, and groceries.
-(I should note, Jay’s company covers the cost of his cell phone, car, and car insurance, gas, so we are very lucky when it comes to eliminating those expenses!)
+(I should note, Jay’s company covers the cost of his cell phone, car, and car insurance, and gas.
+We are very lucky when it comes to eliminating those expenses!)
 It may not appear that I cover a lot, but behind the scenes I am able to max out my 401K to help support our financial future.
-And he is too, plus still cover all the large expenses, so it’s safe to say our salaries are not equal, so our covered expenses shouldn’t be either.
+And he is too, plus still cover all the large expenses.
+So it’s safe to say our salaries are not equal, so our covered expenses shouldn’t be either.

 7 Years Later, We’ve Officially Joined Banks